SamarthKadam/Instagram-Filter/README.txt

 This is My  Project Instagram  Mini Which is built using Javascript and Frontend Technologies.
 I've used Object-oriented programming to build it.

+Note:Please Open this App only in Desktop as it is made considering  Desktop only.

 Instruction to Use:
 *Firstly Allow Camera Permission Then you are good to go.